Safety instrumented system

-In functional safety a safety instrumented system (SIS) is an engineered set of hardware and software controls which provides a protection layer that shuts down a chemical, nuclear, electrical, or mechanical system, or part of it, if a hazardous condition is detected.
+In functional safety, a safety instrumented system (SIS) is an engineered set of hardware and software controls which provides a protection layer that shuts down a chemical, nuclear, electrical, or mechanical system, or part of it, if a hazardous condition is detected.
+It relates to the prevention of major accidents, and not occupational safety issues.

 Requirement specification

-An SIS performs a safety instrumented function (SIF).
+An SIS contains one or more safety instrumented functions (SIF).
 The SIS is credited with a certain measure of reliability depending on its safety integrity level (SIL).
 The required SIL is determined from a quantitative process hazard analysis (PHA), such as a Layers of Protection Analysis (LOPA).
 The SIL requirements are verified during the design, construction, installation, and operation of the SIS.
 The required functionality may be verified by design reviews, factory acceptance testing, site acceptance testing, and regular functional testing.
 The PHA is in turn based on a hazard identification exercise.
 In the process industries (oil and gas production, refineries, chemical plants, etc.), this exercise is usually a hazard and operability study (HAZOP).
 The HAZOP usually identifies not only the process hazards of a plant (such as release of hazardous materials due to the process operating outside the safe limits of the plant) but also the SIFs protecting the plant from such excursions.